Back to state guides

 Application Review and Home-Kitchen Location

-DCP's current cottage food pages describe application review and follow-up, but do not publish a routine pre-license home inspection requirement for every applicant.
-DCP reviews the application, water documentation, product details, and label information, and an inspector may contact you if documentation is missing or needs correction.
+The DCP's current cottage food pages describe how it reviews applications and follows up, but they don't list a routine pre-license home inspection for every applicant.
+The DCP looks over your application, water documentation, product details, and label information, and an inspector may reach out to you if something is missing or needs fixing.

-Your production location still matters.
-Connecticut's cottage food license is only for food produced in the home kitchen of your private residential dwelling and stored in the permitted area of that home.
-Outbuildings, barns, sheds, second homes, and rented commercial kitchens do not qualify for a Connecticut cottage food license.
+Where you bake still matters, though.
+Your Connecticut cottage food license only covers food you produce in the home kitchen of your private residential dwelling and store in the permitted area of that home.
+Outbuildings, barns, sheds, second homes, and rented commercial kitchens don't qualify.

 Statutory Text: Defining "Cottage Food Operation"